vetal-e/documentation/_build/markdown/markdown/backend/setup/dev-environment/index.md

 Please follow the steps outlined in the sections below to set up the development environment for Oro application customization tasks.

+#### NOTE
+Business Tip

+Are you searching for the <a href="https://oroinc.com/b2b-ecommerce/b2b-ecommerce-comparison" target="_blank">best B2B eCommerce solution</a>?
+Utilize our platform comparison chart to weigh your alternatives.

 <a id="dev-guide-development-practice-setup-dev-env-requirements"></a>

 ## Meet the Hardware and OS Requirements